vyfor/cord.nvim/.github/wiki/Configuration.md

 ## Useful Functions

 - `require('cord.api.icon').get(name: string, theme?: string): string`
-  - Returns the URL for the specified icon name and optional theme, falling back to the configured theme.
+  - **Get Icon URL:** Returns the URL for the specified icon `name` and optional `theme`.
+If `theme` is not provided, it defaults to the configured `display.theme`.
+Useful for referencing Cord's built-in icons in your custom configurations.